 Apply to Health Information Management

 To join this program, you must apply for admission.
-This moderately competitive program accepts 35 students every fall term.
-We usually receive about 45-55 applications for these 35 spots.
-Candidates who are most successful have strong computer and communication skills.
-The selection process is based on a point system – see below how to earn points and become a more competitive applicant.Questions?
+This minimally competitive program accepts 35 students every fall term.
+We usually receive about 30-40 applications for these 35 spots.
+Most applicants will work with the admissions advisor and apply through Guaranteed Admission.
+For those not eligible for Guaranteed Admission, there will be Standard Admission as well.
+For Standard Admission, depending on the number of applicants, we may use a point system for admission.
+See details below.Questions?
 Attend an information session or talk with a program advisor.

 How to apply